EZUZ: A Philly ensemble playing Jewish world music with a beat! Rooted in ancient Jewish text, the rhythmic music

 "EZUZ" means "POWER" -- The Hebrew word is comprised of two words meaning "strength" and "move!".
 EZUZ

-strives to move audiences to sing, dance, clap -- to participate in the joy of music and universal spirit!
+moves audiences to sing, dance, clap -- to participate in the joy of music and universal spirit!

 The EZUZ ensemble is a multi-talented group of musicians from North American, Eastern and Western European, Lebanese, Armenian, South American, and African-American lineages.
 EZUZ members have played with such esteemed musicians as Zakir Hussein, Simon Shaheen, Yair Dalal, and Ohad "Udi" Bar David, George Clinton, Robert Walters 20th Congress, MOFRO, Martin and Wood, The Delaware Symphony, Vile Tyrant and the Middle Men, African dance troupes in Sweden, Jazz quartets in France, Tango quintets at Lincoln Center in NYC, The Chamber Orchestra of Philadelphia, The Pennsylvania Ballet Orchestra, and a hard rock rap group at in Austin, TX, to name a few.